nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 # Our work

-We’d like to know if the adversarial attacks using natural observations [Gleave et al. (2020)](https://arxiv.org/abs/1905.10615) [^gleave] are effective in a low dimensional environment.
+We’d like to know if the adversarial attacks using natural observations {{<cite "gleave2019adversarial">}} are effective in a low dimensional environment.
 Our work is focused on a two-player zero-sum game (Pong).

 We first trained a victim policy through self-play using DQN because DQN tends to be more vulnerable to adversarial attacks as opposed to policy gradient methods like PPO and A3C.